pschool-in/curriculum/content/science/environment.md

 What is an Environment?

-The environment is a surrounding that have living things such as plants, animals, human beings, insects, and non-living things such as, soil, stone, mountain, etc.
-Every thing in the environment adapt itself to live and interact with each other.
-A good life will start from a healthy environment.
+All the living and non-living things surrounding us together forms the environment.
+These things are plants, animals, human beings, insects, soil, stone, mountain, microbes etc. All these thing adapt and interact to form a healthy environment.

 ### Living thing and Non-living thing
-Things in surroundings can be divided into two types as living and non-living things.
-Living things are able to live, breathe, consume, grow, die, reproduce.
-For example Human beings, animals, plants, trees, bacteria, fungus, etc. Plants and trees will also come under the living thing, but they cannot move from one place to another.
-Other than mobility, plants and trees can do everything like breathe, grow, die, etc.
+Living things live, breathe, consume, grow, die and reproduce.
+For example Human beings, animals, plants, trees, bacteria, fungus, plants, trees etc.
-Non-living things are not alive.
-So, non-living things do not breathe, live, eat, reproduce, etc. Moreover, they cannot move from one place to another on their own.
-For example Stone, chair, house, etc.
+Non-living things do not breathe, live, eat, reproduce, etc. For example Stone, chair, house, etc.

 ### Relationship of all things in the environment

-Living things and non-living things are connected to the environment.
+1. Living things and non-living things interact in the environment.
 For example, birds live in a nest.
-To build the nest, they need twigs, cotton, threads, etc. So, they will take from the environment.
-Living things are also support the environment to keep it healthy.For example: Usually, some seeds from the plants will be scattered in the soil/ ground by the wind.
-In addition, animals, insects will also scatter the seeds to the soil unknowingly.
-So, those seeds will grow as new plants that will help the environment.
-Living things bring changes even in non-living things.
-Some types of animals will hunt and eat the raw flesh from other living animals or dead animals.
-The remaining part of the dead animals will start to decay in the soil and that willturn into manure for the trees and plants by make the soil fertile.Thus, all living things and non-living things are dependant upon each other.
+To build the nest, they need twigs, cotton, threads, etc.
+2. Living things also keep the environment healthy.
+For example, seeds scatter in the soil/ ground by the wind and grow as new plants that help the environment.
+3. Living things bring changes even in non-living things.
+Some types of animals hunt and eat.
+The remaining part of the dead animals will start to decay in the soil and that will turn into manure.
+Thus, all living things and non-living things are dependent upon each other.

 ## Group :  Living thing Vs. Non-living thing